 How long is the typical wait for paediatric occupational therapy in South Australia?

 Wait times for paediatric OT in South Australia vary depending on the service and urgency of your child's needs.
-Public services may have longer waiting periods than private practitioners.
+Public services may have longer waiting lists than private practitioners.
 It's worth contacting several providers in the Daw Park area to understand current timeframes.
-If you're concerned about your child's development, speaking with your GP can help prioritise your referral and explore available options in your area.
+If you're concerned about your child's development, speaking with your GP can help determine urgency and explore available options sooner.

 What does a first occupational therapy appointment involve for my child?